yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 - Which plan is dominant?
 - Are plans evenly used or skewed?
-- Is a bad plan dominating in higher CL?
+- Is a bad plan dominating in HigherCL?

 ## Result Set #4 - Dominant Plan Shape Comparison